19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (b) the terms and conditions subject to which the appointed insurer may issue insurance cover to the person.

+[24/2005]

 ### Application of moneys in dissolved Dependants’ Protection Insurance Fund, etc.

 49B\.—(1) Upon the dissolution of the Dependants’ Protection Insurance Fund (referred to in this section as the dissolved Fund), the Board may —

-(a) subject to such terms or conditions as it thinks fit to impose, pay such part of the moneys of the dissolved Fund as the Board may determine to each of the appointed insurers to which the Board’s liabilities under the Scheme has been transferred under section 49A; and
+(a) subject to such terms or conditions as it thinks fit to impose, pay such part of the moneys of the dissolved Fund as the Board may determine to each of the appointed insurers to which the Board’s liabilities under the Scheme have been transferred under section 49A; and

 (b) retain such part of the moneys of the dissolved Fund as it thinks necessary for meeting —